FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 # Option 1: All Git

-If your web host support Git, you can up a remote repo on that server to manage your deploys.
+If your web host supports Git, you can set up a remote repo on that server to help manage your deploys.

 First, you'll need to initialize **bare** repository: